jeremymaya/notes/linkedin-programming-foundation-object-oriented-design/01-object-oriented-fundamentals/README.md

 ## Encapsulation

-**Encapsulation** is about containing the elements of an object in order to keep them together and protect them by restricting access to some of the object's components.
+Encapsulation is about containing the elements of an object

+* Keep the elements of an object together and protect them
+* Restricts access to some of the object's components

 One of the principles of encapsulation is called `black boxing` which an object should not make anything about itself available except what is absolutely necessary for other parts of the application to work.